Sashaejarque/bekka-store/README.md

 ### Models:

-This is where I store the typescript interfaces shared by several components
+Typescript interfaces shared by several components

 ### Hooks

-The customs hooks are saved here
+This module contains custom hooks

-### Context:
+### Feature:

-Contains global state logic
+This module contains the feature specific logic.
+Within this module we can have other modules such as context, actions, reducers, utils and components
 ## Getting Started

 First, run the development server: